ahmedalmory/joda-resources/README.md

 }
 ```

-##for customisation
+## for customisation

 There are methods for customisation like
-beforeStore() that be fired right before storing data to data base
+beforeStore() that be fired right before storing data to data base,
-afterStore() that be fired right after storing data, for instance you could change flash message or redirect to some other page
+afterStore() that be fired right after storing data, for instance you could change flash message or redirect to some other page,
-and the same for update and destroy
+and the same for update and destroy,
-beforeUpdate()
+beforeUpdate(),
-afterUpdate()
+afterUpdate(),
-beforeDestroy()
+beforeDestroy(),
-afterDestroy()
+afterDestroy(),

 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.